Jane Austen and YOGA?

-“Jane Austen’s novels were written during Europe’s Regency period, while Yoga Philosophy originated in India many thousands of years ago.
+Jane Austen’s novels were written during Europe’s Regency period, while Yoga Philosophy originated in India many thousands of years ago.
 These represent widely different cultures.
 So why think of combining ‘dear’ Jane with yoga?
 Well, she might never have practiced yoga, yet at least ONE of her heroines, the young Catherine Moorland, imagined herself walking ‘with great elasticity’ and if not from yoga, whence has this remarkable elasticity arisen?

-Seriously, I find it interesting that the goal of yoga is self-knowlede and that Jane Austen’s underlying message (in her novels), is also self-knowledge.
-The deep knowledge of self, or in academic terms, “depth psychology,” is a type of study of rational thinking or rational consciousness.
+Seriously, I find it interesting that the goal of yoga is self-knowledge and (amazingly), Jane Austen’s underlying message in her novels, is also self-knowledge.
+Deep knowledge of self, or in academic terms, “depth psychology,” is a type of study of rational thinking and higher consciousness.
 Ancient wisdom traditions in India were familiar with this, and it was part of the teachings from The Enlightenment Period, also known as The Renaissance, (which means literally “re-birth”)…of what?
-Well, they were reviving the ancient classical philosophy and science that was part of the ‘pagan’ pragmatic, non-sectarian and un-fanatical time in history, before the medieval “Dark Ages” fell on Europe.
-By the way, this period was originally called “dark ages” by same people who were trying to revive it (not by me).
-This knowledge still exists as taught by the classical philosophers, such as Socrates (via Plato’s writings) and Aristotle.
+Of the ancient classical philosophy and science that was part of a ‘pagan’, non-sectarian and un-fanatical time in history, before the medieval “Dark Ages” fell on Europe.
+By the way, it was called “The Dark Ages” by those attempting to revive classical thought.
+They had noticed that in the Dark Ages….it was kind of like living in a Monty Python movie.
+So some bright folks decided to make a few changes.
+Lucky for us!
+It’s the same as that taught by the classical philosophers, such as Socrates (via Plato’s writings) and Aristotle.

 The fact is, romance is real yet it isn’t a cheap or ‘casual’ experience.
-Jane takes us to this understanding of higher levels of relationships because her novels explore metaphysics and philosophy within a moral universe, and the Bhagavad-Gita is India’s main and most beloved text on yoga philosophy.
+Jane brings us to this understanding of higher levels of relationships because her novels explore metaphysics and philosophy within a moral universe, and the Bhagavad-Gita is ancient wisdom.
+It’s India’s main and most beloved text on yoga philosophy.
 I will be referring to the following translation, written by my mentor, HD Goswami: A Comprehensive Guide to Bhagavad-Gita, with a literal translation.
 Also, check out HD’s lectures on YouTube or FaceBook.
 For anyone interested in Jane Austen’s amazingly intelligent love stories, here’s a link below to a very reasonably priced, “Penguin Deluxe” collection of all her novels.

 A little dose of philosophy: Thousands of years ago, Socrates taught, “Know thyself” and centuries later, during the flowering of The Enlightenment period, during which Jane Austen lived, her message was part of this shift towards rational thought.
 She advised her friends and readers to, “Know thy own happiness.”
 There was serious public interest in science and, especially what a good life should look like.
 In any discussion of a good life, rational thought and rational behavior presuppose the acceptance of a metaphysical universe.
 Think about this: “justice” and “love” are not physical things, yet they we accept them as REAL things.
 Sometimes people lose their life fighting, for the sake of protecting loved ones or for the sake of justice.
 We even base our democratic society (in the USA) on “equality.”
 This seems ridiculous from a material point of view, as none of us are equal in our abilities.
 For example, we are not equal in math skills or in our singing ability.
 There is no empirical sense of being equal, EXCEPT in the sense of being spiritual beings.
 Since equality is not a physical thing, that can be touched or weighed, it is metaphysical.
 Literally, “beyond the physical.”
 Metaphysics is rarely spoken about in the modern media, yet that may be changing, or we can hope.
 Applying this metaphysical science of yoga philosophy and finding our ‘moral compass,’ gives us a true path to becoming the best version of ourselves.
 An interesting idea!